-Note: Disclosures required under Section 22 of the Micro, Small and Medium Enterprises Development Act, 2006
+Disclosures required under Section 22 of the Micro, Small and Medium Enterprises Development Act, 2006

-Particulars As at 31 March 2022 As at 31 March 2021 i) Principal amount remaining unpaid to any supplier as at the end of the accounting year 277.69 347.1 ii) Interest due thereon remaining unpaid to any supplier as at the end of the accounting year - iii) The amount of interest paid along with the amounts of the payment made to the supplier beyond the appointed day - iv) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act - v) The amount of interest accrued and remaining unpaid at the end of the accounting year - - (vi) The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under section 23 - been relied upon by the auditors.
+Particulars As at 31 March 2023 As at 31 March 2022 (i) Principal amount remaining unpaid to any supplier as at the end of the accounting year 219.99 277.69 (ii) Interest due thereon remaining unpaid to any supplier as at the end of the accounting year - - (iii) The amount of interest paid along with the amounts of the payment made to the supplier beyond the appointed day - - (iv) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the MSMED Act - - (v) The amount of interest accrued and remaining unpaid at the end of the accounting year - - (vi) The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are actually paid to the small enterprise, for the purpose of disallowance as a deductible expenditure under section 23 - - Dues to micro and small enterprises have been determined to the extent such parties have been identified on the basis of information collected by the Management.
+This has been relied upon by the auditors. - -

-17 Other current liabilities
+Other current liabilities

-Particulars As at 31 March 2022 As at 31 March 2021
+Particulars As at As at

-Other Payables 156.69 153.29
+raticulars 31 March 2023 31 March 2022

-Statutory dues payable 29.87 26.21
+Statutory dues payable 24.09 29.87

-Advance from customers 10.61 40.19
+Advance from customers 22.46 10.61

-Total 197.16 219.68
+Total 46.55 40.47